crim-ca/weaver/docs/source/processes.rst

     }

-Then, processes of this registered :ref:`process-remote-provider` will be accessible.
+Then, processes of this registered :ref:`proc_remote_provider` will be accessible.
 For example, if the referenced service by the above URL add a WPS process identified by ``my-process``, its JSON description would be obtained with following request (`DescribeProviderProcess`_):